msalibian/STAT406/Lecture22/README.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##       0       0       0       0       0       0

+Finally, check that the first eigenvector computed with `svd` and with the alternating regression approach are practially identical:

 ``` r
 a1 <- a1 * sign(e1[1] * a1[1])